Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

 \subsection{The directional hyperplanar moments in $\mathbb R^k$}

 Let us select a line $w$ in $\mathbb R^k$.
 Given $N$ points $M_1,...,M_N$ with masses $m_1, m_2,..., m_N$ of the total mass $m$ in $\mathbb R^k$.
 The point $C$ denotes the center of masses.

 Now, we introduce the hyperplanar moment of inertia for the given system of points and for a given hyperplane $\pi\subset \mathbb R^k$, which is not parallel to $w$.
-We define $J^w_{\pi}$ the hyperplanar moment of inertia in direction $w$ as follows:

-where $\hat D_j$ is the distance between the point $M_j$ and the intersection of the hyperplane $\pi$ with the line parallel to $w$ through $M_j$, for $j=1, \dots, N$.
+We define $J^w_{\pi}$ the hyperplanar moment of inertia in direction $w$ as follows: $J^w_{\pi}=\sum\limits_{j=1}^Nm_j\hat D_j^2,$ where $\hat D_j$ is the distance between the point $M_j$ and the intersection of the hyperplane $\pi$ with the line parallel to $w$ through $M_j$, for $j=1, \dots, N$.
 Let $\textbf{n}$ be the unit vector orthogonal to the hyperplane $\pi$, and $O$ a point contained in $\pi$.
 Then, using Fig. \ref{fig:hyperplanardir} the hyperplanar moment of inertia $J^w_{\pi}$ can be rewritten in the form

 Here $J_{\pi}$ is the hyperplanar moment of inertia and the operator $J_O$ is the hyperplanar inertia operator.

 \begin{prop}[The hyperplanar directional Huygens-Steiner Theorem] Let the hyperplane $\pi$ contain the center of masses $C$ and let $\pi_1$ be a hyperplane parallel to $\pi$.
 Denote by $J^w_{\pi_1}$ and $J^w_{\pi}$ the corresponding directional hyperplanar moments of inertia of a given system of points with the total mass $m$ in the direction $w$.
 Then